Port Arthur Tasmania

 for a disease to break out and kill themselves too.
 There are only

-ruins left from the hospital today, but once it accommodated up to 80
+ruins left from the hospital today, but in its days it accommodated up

 sick prisoners.